 In this course, we will concentrate on understanding the statistics and relegate the roll of finding the statistics to technology.
-We will be using the TI-82/TI-83 graphing calculator and a couple of computer packages, a Statistical Package for the Social Sciences (SPSS), and the software written for your book, Statdisk.
+We will be using the TI-82/TI-83 graphing calculator and a couple of computer packages, Minitab and the software written for your book, Statdisk.
 There is a CD included in your textbook that has the Statdisk software on it.
 You may take that home and install it on your home computer.
-You may not take SPSS home, it must be used here at Richland.
-It is installed on the computers in your classroom and the outside machines in the open computer lab, C239.
+You may not take Minitab home (although it may be purchased), it must be used here at Richland.
+It is installed on the computers in your classroom and the machines in the open computer lab, C239.